-Ketamine is not an FDA approved treatment for major depression an is considered investigational only.
-The safety and efficiency of Ketamine as a short infusion for the treatment of Major Depression has been established in the medical literature.
+Ketamine is not an FDA approved treatment for major depression and is considered investigational only.
+However, the safety and efficiency of Ketamine as a short infusion for the treatment of Major Depression has been established in medical literature.

 Is Ketamine the right option for you?